laravel/nova-docs/2.0/actions/defining-actions.md

 return Action::redirect('https://example.com');
 ```

-To redirect the user to an internal route use:
+To redirect the user to an internal route use the `Action::push` method:

 ```php
 return Action::push('/resources/posts/new', [